billtudor/cayton/README.md

 # cayton-test code
-# mini-app created via CommandBox
+# mini-app can be instantiated CommandBox
 # Questions answered in index.cfm